 Again, this is a matter left to the district courts.
 A request would have to be placed within the court system in order to receive visitation rights.
 The same goes when stepparents have adopted a child.
 The court, like always, will look into what the best interests of the children in question are and make its decision based on that.
 However, in North Dakota, grandparents do not have the right to request visitation if their grandchildren have been adopted by someone besides a stepparent or another grandparent.
 Unless visitation rights were granted before the adoption, the adoption itself cuts off any rights the grandparents would have had.

-The North Dakota family law attorneys of O’Keeffe O’Brien Lyson Foss will help you fight for your rights as a grandparent.
+The North Dakota family law attorneys of O’Keeffe O’Brien Lyson Attorneys will help you fight for your rights as a grandparent.
 Tracy Lyson is an experienced family law attorney and will fight for your rights as passionately as you would.
 Call 701-235-8000 or 877-235-8002 today!